 The importance of beet root in sports cannot be stressed enough.
 It can separate great from average.
 Many athletes continue to reap the benefits of using products by Nutrology such as Beet Natural to improve their workouts and excel in various sports.*

 There exist two types of caffeine; natural or plant sourced caffeine and synthetic caffeine.
 As the former's name suggests, natural caffeine is derived from plants.
 There are around 60 different plants from which you can get caffeine, one of the most popular being Yerba mate which is an ingredient in Beet Natural.

 Naturally sourced caffeine never exists in isolation, and often occurs together with a range of amino acids, glucose-regulating compounds, and vitamins.
 They work together to give the body that burst in energy while keeping the delivery into your system steady and sustainable for long periods of time.*

 Clean Up Your Pre-Workout

 Annual worldwide consumption of artificial sweeteners has reached 7.5 million metric tons, and production of artificial sweeteners creates over 20 million tons of hazardous waste per year.
-Artificial sweeteners are potentially toxic chemicals that may pose health risks to your body and contribute to carbohydrate cravings, which can lead to overeating.
+Artificial sweeteners may contribute to carbohydrate cravings, which can lead to overeating.
 More research is consistently showing the potential negative consequences of artificial sweetener consumption.
 Nutrology's Beet Natural Pre-Workout Drink has no artificial colors, flavors, or sweeteners.

 Sheila Kealey, XCOttawa (2012): “Sheila’s Nutrition Digest 21: Will Beet Juice Improve Endurance Performance?”
 Retrieved from http://www.xcottawa.ca/articles.php?id=2456